Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 - Buckets used in policies of other Arcvhie Storage cannot be selected

-Archiving policy work When selected, archiving is performed on all version objects of Object Storage - When using Archive Storage version management: manage all versions separately
+Policy work When selected, archiving is performed on all versioned objects in Object Storage - When Archive Storage version management is enabled: each version is managed separately

-- When not using Archive Storage version management: manage by overwriting the current version
+- When Archive Storage version management is disabled: managed by overwriting the current version

-Execution time archiving execution time input - Enter a number between 1 and 3,650
+execution time Enter the archiving execution point - Enter a number between 1 and 3,650

 Table.
 Archiving policy addition popup items

-- Archiving policy can only be edited, not deleted.
+- The archiving policy can only be modified and cannot be deleted.

-- Archiving policy is performed once a day based on the addition point.
+- The archiving policy is executed once daily, based on the time of addition.

-To modify the Archiving policy, follow the steps below.
+To modify the Archiving policy, follow these steps.

 - Click the All Services > Storage > Archive Storage menu.
 Navigate to the Service Home page of Archive Storage.

-- Click the Archive Storage menu on the Service Home page.
-Go to the Archive Storage list page.
+- On the Service Home page, click the Archive Storage menu.
+Go to the Archive Storage List page.

-- Archive Storage List page, click the resource to view detailed information.
-It navigates to the Archive Storage Details page.
+- Archive Storage List page: Click the resource to view detailed information.
+You will be taken to the Archive Storage Details page.

-- Policy Actions After selecting the policy you want to edit from the list, click the More > Add button on the right.
-Edit Archiving Policy popup opens.
+- From the Policy actions list, select the policy you want to delete, then click the More > Delete button on the right.
+The Delete Archiving Policy popup opens.

-- After modifying the Archiving policy information, click the Confirm button.
+- After reviewing the Archiving policy information, click the Confirm button.

-To change the Archiving policy status, follow the steps below.
+To change the Archiving policy status, follow these steps.

-- Click the Archive Storage menu on the Service Home page.
-Navigate to the Archive Storage List page.
+- On the Service Home page, click the Archive Storage menu.
+You will be taken to the Archive Storage List page.

-- Policy Actions in the list, click the More > Activate or More > Deactivate button for the policy whose status you want to change.
-A popup window notifying the Archiving policy status change will open.
+- From the Policy Actions list, click the More > Activate or More > Deactivate button for the policy whose status you want to change.
+A popup notifying the change of the Archiving policy status will open.

 - Activation: Perform archiving according to the archiving policy.